sunpy/sunpy-SEP/SEP-project.md

 ### The Proposed sunpy.coordinates Sub-Package

-Following from the second notebook, it is proposed that we implement the three coordinate systems, i.e., the heliographic, heliocentric and helioprojective systems in the form of low-level frame classes - `HelioGraphic`, `HelioCentric` and `HelioProjective`.
+It is proposed that we implement the three coordinate systems, i.e., the heliographic, heliocentric and helioprojective systems in the form of low-level frame classes - `HelioGraphic`, `HelioCentric` and `HelioProjective`.
 These will be made to subclass from `BaseCoordinateFrame` and inherit its methods and properties.

-The case of `SkyCoord` not yet supporting the Cartesian representation out of the box has been the subject of debate.
-The conclusion of this debate points to the fact that it would be beneficial for SunPy if `SkyCoord` were to be patched to support such representations.
+Astropy's `SkyCoord` provides support for Cartesian, Spherical, UnitSpherical and Cylindrical representations.
 Thus, one would simply have to wrap around SunPy's low-level frame classes with `SkyCoord` for immediate usage.
-The focus, then, shall have to be on the frame classes.
-A separate patch can be made upstream to the Astropy repository for Cartesian etc support.

 Some examples of usage -: